YOUTH SUBSTANCE USE

 Most teens don’t go from trying drugs to developing an addiction.
 However, drug experimentation is still a problem.
 Teen substance use can lead to difficulties at school, cause or exacerbate physical or mental health-related issues, and negatively impact peer and family relationships.

-Youth substance use has been linked to changes in brain structure and function, increasing the risk of substance use disorders and addiction later on in life.
-Using drugs during this critical development period can lead to lifelong implications, particularly as it relates to brain function including memory, motor skills, and coordination.
+Youth substance use has also been linked to changes in brain structure and function, increasing the risk of substance use disorders and addiction later on in life.
+Using drugs during this critical development period has lifelong implications.
+Particularly as it relates to brain function including memory, motor skills, and coordination.
 Teens who experiment with substances are compromising the full potential of their brains to learn, conceptualize, and prepare for college and the workplace.

 Risk factors that can lead to use